docker/docs/reference/ucp/3.1/cli/install.md

 | `--kube-apiserver-port`  | Port for the Kubernetes API server (default: 6443)                                                                                                                                                                                        |
 | `--swarm-port`           | Port for the Docker Swarm manager.
 Used for backwards compatibility                                                                                                                                                                       |
 | `--swarm-grpc-port`      | Port for communication between nodes                                                                                                                                                                                                      |
+| `--cni-installer-url`    | Deprecated feature.
+A URL pointing to a Kubernetes YAML file to be used as an installer for the CNI plugin of the cluster.
+If specified, the default CNI plugin is not installed.
+If the URL uses the HTTPS scheme, no certificate verification is performed.
+|
-| `--cni-installer-url`    | flag to indicate if cni provider is calico and managed by UCP (calico is the default CNI provider).
+| `--unmanaged-cni`        | flag to indicate if cni provider is calico and managed by UCP (calico is the default CNI provider).
 The default value is "true" when using the default Calico CNI.
 |
 | `--pod-cidr`             | Kubernetes cluster IP pool for the pods to allocated IPs from (Default: 192.168.0.0/16)                                                                                                                                                    |
 | `--cloud-provider`       | The cloud provider for the cluster                                                                                                                                                                                                        |